 "What was what about?"
 Zuko had already swung his legs over the bed, holding his head in his hands.

-"Anyway," Zuko went on with a quick clearing of his throat, "there was this one time when I was really young—Azula was only a baby at the time—I decided to climb these rocks overlooking the rapids.
-They had been cutting down trees earlier and I wanted to see.
+Zuko quickly cleared his throat.
+"Anyway, there was this one time when I was really young—Azula was only a baby at the time—I decided to climb these rocks overlooking the rapids.
+They had been cutting down trees and I wanted to see.
 I guess I was playing around because I suddenly slipped and fell, tumbling head-first down the cliff into the water below."

 "Maybe."
 He chewed on his bottom lip distractedly.
 "Only the thing is I wasn't seeing it through my eyes."